rpminspect/rpminspect/README.md

 You can get verbose build output with "ninja -C build -v".

-NOTE:  On CentOS 7.x and RHEL 7.x systems, the ninja command is named 'ninja-build' and installed in /usr/bin.

 For more information on meson and ninja, see these sites:

     https://mesonbuild.com/